anirudhsevugan/simpliplay-android-example-fork/README.md

+# simpliplay-android
-# simpliplay-android (formerly known as ExoPlayer Creator)
+--(formerly known as ExoPlayer Creator)--

 An Android app that allows you to play video using ExoPlayer, which supports many video formats, supports subtitles, and even includes support for playlists in the AI2 releases!
 The **Flutter** version utilizes **Media3**, and the **App Inventor (AI2)** version utilizes **Media2**.